Pilipinas Win Na Win: History

-Pilipinas Win Na Win premiered July 31, 2010, as a response of Willie Revillame's indefinite leave from Wowowee and the controversial row between him and Jobert Sucaldito.
-The main hosts were Robin Padilla and Kris Aquino.
-Most of the new show's staff and dancers came from its displaced predecessor.
+Pilipinas Win Na Win premiered on July 31, 2010, as a response of ABS-CBN to Willie Revillame's indefinite leave from Wowowee stemming from the controversial row between him and Jobert Sucaldito that flared up on May 4 that same year, wherein Revillame chastised the then-DZMM radio host about his newspaper columns that criticize the show's auditioning of contestants with below-average grades.

+Promotions before the program's premiere revealed Robin Padilla and Kris Aquino as the main hosts while Wowowees Mariel Rodriguez, Pokwang and Valerie Concepcion would reprise their role as co-hosts.
+Prior to settling with its current name, the show's draft title was Pilipinas For The Win.
+Most of the new show's behind-the-scenes staff and dancers were also carried over from its displaced predecessor.

-A week later after the premiere, Padilla took an indefinite leave because of Ramadan, but was not planning to come back.
-His co-host Mariel Rodriguez also followed suit.
-More co-hosts were introduced after, and a new trend of comedians hosted including Jason Gainza, Pooh, and Chokoleit.
+A week after the premiere, Padilla left the show, citing an indefinite leave due to Ramadan, but did not plan to come back.
+Mariel Rodriguez also followed suit.
+To stem up the early setback, celebrity guest co-hosts were invited, including comedians Jason Gainza, Pooh, and Chokoleit.

-Some of "Pilipinas Win na Win"'s staff (led by Jay Montelibano) and dancers also soon left the show to join Willie Revillame's new production company, Wil Productions Inc. (now WBR Entertainment Productions Inc.) on August 9, 2010, after he declared in a press conference that he had unilaterally ended his contract with ABS-CBN.
-Suffering a plague of low ratings since launch, ABS-CBN asked Kris mid-September for her to leave the show, and so she quietly left the show without any goodbyes on September 30, 2010.
-Two days later on October 2, ABS-CBN officially announced four new hosts and two new co-hosts.
-The four hosts tagged as the "hitmakers" include Rico J. Puno, Rey Valera, Marco Sison, and Nonoy Zuniga.
-The two new co-hosts include one of the three original co-hosts of Wowowee, Janelle Jamer, and a newcomer: Gazelle "Speedy Gee" Canlas of Music Uplate Live.
-The six new hosts with the current hosts started hosting October 4, 2010.
-On October 9, 2010, the "hitmaker" hosts celebrated their first week hosting Pilipinas Win Na Win.
-The opening featured the hosts singing "Baby", and each host sung their own popular OPM song.
-Later, their co-hosts Pokwang, Valerie Concepcion, Janelle Jamer, and "Speedy Gee" gave them a certificate to congratulate their first week on the show.
+By August 9, 2010, some of "Pilipinas Win na Win"'s staff (led by business head Jay Montelibano) and backup dancers also left the show to join Willie Revillame's new production company, Wil Productions Inc, after the former Wowowee host declared in a press conference held on the same day that he had unilaterally ended his contract with ABS-CBN.
+This would accelerate a plague of low ratings since launch, and by mid-September, ABS-CBN asked Kris Aquino to leave the show.

+Aquino quietly left Pilipinas Win na Win without any goodbyes on September 30, 2010.
+Two days later, ABS-CBN officially announced four new hosts and two new co-hosts.
+The four hosts tagged as the "hitmakers" were Rico J. Puno, Rey Valera, Marco Sison, and Nonoy Zuniga while the two new co-hosts were Janelle Jamer - one of the three original co-hosts of Wowowee, and a newcomer: Gazelle "Speedy Gee" Canlas of Music Uplate Live.
+The six new hosts started their roles on October 4, 2010.The Hitmakers are introduced as new hosts of Pilipinas Win na Win! retrieved via www.pep.ph April 10, 2010 On October 9, 2010, the "hitmaker" hosts celebrated their first week hosting the show thru an elaborate performance where the hosts sung a mashup of Justin Bieber's "Baby", and their most popular OPM song.
+Co-hosts Pokwang, Valerie Concepcion, Janelle Jamer, and "Speedy Gee" gave them a certificate to congratulate their first week on the show.
 On November 6, 2010, the "hitmakers" celebrated their first month hosting the show.
+By November, Jamer and Canlas were both let go and replaced by comedienne-singer K Brosas.